The Theory of Self-Actualization

-“Self-actualization” represents a concept derived from hmanistic psychological theory and, specifically, from the theory created by Abraham Maslow.
-Self-actualization, according to Maslow, represents growth of an individual toward fulfillment of the highest needs—those for meaning in life, in particular.
+“Self-actualization” represents a concept derived from humanistic psychological theory and, specifically, from the theory created by Abraham Maslow.
+Self-actualization, according to Maslow, represents the growth of an individual toward fulfillment of the highest needs—those for meaning in life, in particular.
 Carl Rogers also created a theory implicating a “growth potential” whose aim was to integrate congruently the “real self” and the “ideal self” thereby cultivating the emergence of the “fully functioning person."
 It was Maslow, however, who created a psychological hierarchy of needs, the fulfillment of which theoretically leads to a culmination of fulfillment of “being values," or the needs that are on the highest level of this hierarchy, representing meaning.

 Maslow’s hierarchy reflects a linear pattern of growth depicted in a direct pyramidal order of ascension.
-Moreover, he states that self-actualizing individuals are able to resolve dichotomies such as that reflected in the ultimate contrary of free-will and determinism.
+Moreover, he states that self-actualizing individuals are able to resolve dichotomies such as that reflected in the ultimate contrary of free will and determinism.
 He also contends that self-actualizers are highly creative, psychologically robust individuals.
 It is argued herein that a dialectical transcendence of ascension toward self-actualization better describes this type of self-actualization, and even the mentally ill, whose psychopathology correlates with creativity, have the capacity to self-actualize.

 Maslow’s hierarchy is described as follows:

-- Physiological needs, such as needs for food, sleep and air.
+- Physiological needs, such as needs for food, sleep, and air.